-Bodhivastu's Heritage Renewal Initiative, HRI, has been commenced and supported by the Bodhivastu Foundation For Enlightened Activity and is being implemented in Nepal by both Bodhivastu and The Himalayan Light Foundation (HLF) in partnership with several organizations related with each special site.
-These collaborating organizations including the Shree Boudhanath Gyang Association, (Guthi), The Shree Boudhanath Area Development Committee, The Swayambunath Guthi and Vajrayogini Temple Guthi.
-Some of these sites are UNESCO World Heritage Sites, and so restoration work can only take place as a gathering of many organizations collaborating together with the support of many individuals as well.
-We understand that major organizations will also be included such as UNESCO, The Nepal Government's Archeology Department, local associations, Shee Boudha Ghyang Guthi, Shree Boudhanath Area Development Committee and many others.
+Bodhivastu's Heritage Renewal Initiative, HRI, was initiated and supported by the Bodhivastu Foundation For Enlightened Activity and has been implemented in Nepal by both Bodhivastu and The Himalayan Light Foundation (HLF) in partnership with several organizations related with each site.
+These collaborating organizations include the Shree Boudhanath Gyang Association, (Guthi), The Shree Boudhanath Area Development Committee, and we also plan to work with the Sankhu Vajrayogini Samiti.

 Contribute to Bodhivastu's Heritage Renewal Initiative